rust-lang/book/src/ch14-04-installing-binaries.md

 `ripgrep`, we can run the following:

 <!-- manual-regeneration
-cargo install something
-use you don't have, copy relevant output below
+cargo install something you don't have, copy relevant output below -->
--->

 ```text